MicrosoftDocs/azure-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 ## How does automatic VM guest patching work?

 If automatic VM guest patching is enabled on a VM, then the available *Critical* and *Security* patches are downloaded and applied automatically on the VM.
 This process kicks off automatically every month when new patches are released.
 Patch assessment and installation are automatic, and the process includes rebooting the VM as configured.
-Please note, the rebootSetting parameter on the VM Model takes precedence over settings in another system, such as [Maintenance Configuration](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-configurations#guest).
+The rebootSetting parameter on the VM Model takes precedence over settings in another system, such as [Maintenance Configuration](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-configurations#guest).

 The VM is assessed periodically every few days and multiple times within any 30-day period to determine the applicable patches for that VM.
 The patches can be installed any day on the VM during off-peak hours for the VM.
 This automatic assessment ensures that any missing patches are discovered at the earliest possible opportunity.